 Additionally, Ms. Pabyan has appeared as Gretel for Washington National Opera’s Hansel und Gretel, and reprised her Blonde in Die Entführung aus dem Serail for Boston Lyric Opera, Portland Opera and Michigan Opera Theatre, and the title role in Gluck’s Orphée et Eurydice at Glimmerglass Opera.
-Ms. Pabyan was engaged by the Metropolitan Opera and the Dallas Opera for productions of Ariadne auf Naxos, by New York City Opera for Capriccio, and by the Dallas Opera and Utah Symphony & Opera for Die Zauberflöte.
+Ms. Pabyan was engaged by the Metropolitan Opera and the Dallas Opera for productions of Ariadne auf Naxos, by New York City Opera for Capriccio, and by Glimmerglass Opera for Handel’s Imeneo. the Dallas Opera and Utah Symphony & Opera for Die Zauberflöte.
 She also joined James Conlon and the Cincinnati Symphony May Festival for concert performances of Die Entführung aus dem Serail and returned to Canterbury Opera in Christchurch, New Zealand to sing her first Lucia di Lammermoor garnering rave reviews from the press.

 On the concert stage, Ms. Pabyan has performed Handel’s Messiah with Boston Baroque, as the soprano soloist in Beethoven’s Ninth Symphony, American Symphony Orchestra at Lincoln Center in a triple-bill of semi-staged operas by Hindemith, performed the Fauré Requiem with the North Carolina Symphony Orchestra.
 She has also joined Maestro James Conlon and the Cincinnati Symphony May Festival for concert performances of Die Entführung aus dem Serail and appeared in a New Year’s Eve performance with the Boston Pops Orchestra in a program saluting the Viennese tradition.